AttapongSangphet/swu-ds525/capstone-project/README.md

 # Capstone Project Construction

-This project provides
+For anyone who want to purchase properties in UK or any firms which is looking for investing in properties in UK,

+## problem

+## Source

-Raw data that I chose for this project is the information about UK's housing price paid from Kaggle website.
+Raw data that I chose for this project is the information of all registered property sales in United Kingdom from Kaggle website.
 It is available to download [here](https://www.kaggle.com/datasets/hm-land-registry/uk-housing-prices-paid).

 ## Data Modeling